jasp-stats/jasp-desktop/Docs/development/git-guide.md

 ### Clone your repository [(GitHub documentation)](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)

 To be able to work on the code on your computer, you need to clone the repository to make a local copy on your machine.
 Navigate your browser to your module repository (e.g., `https://github.com/username/jaspRegression`), click on `Code` button, and copy the address under the "Clone" heading.
 The adress would look something like `https://github.com/username/jaspRegression.git`.
-Open the terminal (or git-bash on Windows) on your computer, navigate to the directory where you want to have the repository on your computer (using `cd`, [https://en.wikipedia.org/wiki/Cd_(command)](https://en.wikipedia.org/wiki/Cd_(command))) and then type
+Open the terminal (or git-bash on Windows) on your computer, navigate to the folder where you want to have the repository on your computer (using `cd`, [https://en.wikipedia.org/wiki/Cd_(command)](https://en.wikipedia.org/wiki/Cd_(command))) and then type

 ```
 git clone https://github.com/username/jaspRegression.git
 ```

-Now, the directory in which you called this command will contain another directory, `jaspRegression/`, which contains the local copy of the repository.
+Now, the folder in which you called this command will contain another folder, `jaspRegression/`, which contains the local copy of the repository.
 Execute `cd jaspRegression` in the terminal to jump inside the repository.

 ### Connect your local clone to `jasp-stats` [(GitHub documentation)](https://docs.github.com/en/get-started/quickstart/fork-a-repo#configuring-git-to-sync-your-fork-with-the-original-repository)